fsprojects/Rezoom.SQL/Outline.md

 ## Integrating with DataRes

-   Start with the DataRequest implementation, leaving the Prepare() method blank for now.
+   Start with the Errand implementation, leaving the Prepare() method blank for now.

    Then cover the step-local batch class.

-   Finally, complete the DataRequest implementation and add a static wrapper method converting it to a Plan.
+   Finally, complete the Errand implementation and add a static wrapper method converting it to a Plan.

 ## Using the integration